hhx7/AdaMove/readme.md

     > **Note:** Similarly, replace `<exp_id>` with the trained model's experiment ID.

-By using the above commands, you can train and evaluate the `AdaMove` model on specified datasets for trajectory location prediction tasks in New York City (NYC) and Tokyo (TKY).
+By using the above commands, you can train and evaluate the `AdaMove` model on specified datasets for trajectory location prediction tasks on NYC and TKY.
 Make sure to fill in the experiment ID (`exp_id`) correctly based on your actual training scenario to load the corresponding model for testing.
 ## The hyperparameters of AdaMove

 The hyperparameters for AdaMove are defined in `/libcity/config/model/traj_loc_pred/AdaMove_*.json`.